By Bob Rush

-I often look for a special feature within a slab when choosing the shape to cut into a cab.
-When the slab has a uniquely shaped opening caused by the method of infilling in the rough, I always try to incorporate it into the cabochon, especially when it will enhance the piece.
+QUICK TIP: When a slab has a uniquely shaped opening caused by the method of infilling in the rough, it’s got to try to incorporate it into the cabochon, especially when it will enhance the piece.

 The plume agate pictured had a very interesting vug with a botryoidal inner surface.
 Finding these features when you are slabbing a particular rock is often an accidental occurrence, but it is a plus.
 I designed the cab so that the vug was positioned horizontally near the bottom, and it ended up well suited for my cab.